Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Gauge Invariance and Hilbert Space Truncation

-To be concrete, consider the case of a cavity resonator, with discrete mode operators which couple to external fields and thus exhibits photon loss with some decay rate.
-Since there is only one electromagnetic field (i.e., of the universe), writing down a Hamiltonian for the cavity field in the multipolar gauge, where the other ``reservoir'' degrees of freedom are traced out (e.g., in the form of a master equation, using the well-known input-output formalism~\cite{Gardiner1985Jun}) will necessarily involve some degree of mode truncation.
-Thus, we propose that there must be an \emph{intrinsic ambiguity} associated with open quantum systems with respect to the gauge in which they are derived using the standard methods of quantum optics.
-In future work, we will demonstrate this explicitly using quantized QNMs for the Coulomb and multipolar gauges.
+\blue{To be concrete, consider the case of a cavity resonator that has discrete mode operators which couple to external fields and thus exhibits photon loss with some decay rate.
+Since there is only one set of electromagnetic fields (i.e., of the universe), we propose that a rigorous model for the dynamics of the cavity field, where the other ``reservoir'' degrees of freedom are traced out (e.g., in the form of a master equation, using the well-known input-output formalism~\cite{Gardiner1985Jun}), requires the use of the Coulomb gauge.
+This is because, in a generic gauge, the ``reservoir'' field which photons decay into is described by an entangled state of bosonic and fermionic subspaces, which prevents the use of standard open quantum system techniques to trace out the reservoir subsystem.
+However, the Coulomb gauge is \emph{unique} in that it is the only gauge that satisfies $\hat{\mathcal{V}} = 1$.

-A general gauge-invariant solution to this problem may be difficult, as the methods described here to avoid ambiguities with mode truncation rely on the assumption that the ``irrelevant'' modes to be truncated do not contribute at all to the total Hamiltonian.
-In contrast, using system-reservoir theory, one would like to split up the Hamiltonian into a ``system'' part, as well an ``environment'' part, and a system-environment part.
-Only after the derivation of a (for example) master equation does the system part remain as the only dynamical degree of freedom.

-However, we note that the Coulomb gauge is \emph{unique} in that it is the only gauge that satisfies $\hat{\mathcal{V}} = 1$.
 Thus, the unitary transformation which transforms the field Hamiltonian $\hat{H}_{\rm F}$, and mixes up field and material degrees of freedom, becomes trivial in this gauge.
-As such, one should safely be able to remove the environmental (reservoir) degrees of freedom by the techniques of open quantum systems, without compromising the theory.
-We thus conjecture that \emph{only the (correctly-truncated) Coulomb gauge is appropriate for deriving rigorous open quantum system models of ultrastrong light-matter interactions}.
-Another way of seeing this is by noting that the Coulomb gauge is the unique gauge (within the gauges realizable in the quantization function method) wherein the reservoir degrees of freedom are constrained entirely within a bosonic subspace, which is necessary to perform a Born-Markov approximation and derive a master equation.
+The Coulomb gauge is thus the unique gauge (within the gauges realizable in the quantization function method) wherein the reservoir degrees of freedom are constrained entirely within a bosonic subspace, which is necessary to perform a Born-Markov approximation and derive a master equation.